Check out this article with phone interview questions and answers!

 2. How did you find this role? / How did you find out about this company?

-For the most part, just be honest when answering this question and then add a little bit about why you applied.
+For the most part, just be honest when answering this question.
+Then, add a little bit about why you applied.
 Don’t overdo it, but make sure they understand you are excited about the opportunity.

 You can say, “I found the job on LinkedIn/Google Jobs/Stack Overflow/etc. I was really excited to see an opening on the machine learning team because I have been following the company’s trajectory for a while now and I’ve been so impressed with the ways you have been solving this complex problem.
 Given my past experience as a machine learning engineer at [Company X], I thought it would be a great opportunity.”